Information-Geometric Quantum Process Tomography in Unital Open Single-Qubit Dynamics: Universal Information-Geometric Inequalities

 While the geometric interpretation of information is uniquely established for classical systems, the quantum case admits a family of metrics, as mentioned in the Introduction.
-Standard quantum estimation theory typically employs the SLD metric to define the ultimate theoretical bound on estimation precision \cite{AmariNagaoka2000,petz1996,helstrom1976}.
+Standard quantum estimation theory typically employs the SLD metric to define the theoretical bound on estimation precision \cite{AmariNagaoka2000,petz1996,helstrom1976}.
 In contrast, our geometric projection method naturally yields a Cram\'er-Rao-type inequality characterized by the BKM metric.
 We adopt this BKM formulation for its unique structural properties rather than for achieving the tightest possible estimation bound.
 As shown by Scandi and Perarnau-Llobet \cite{Scandi2019} (see also Ref.~\cite{Dechant2022}), the BKM metric is the natural geometric measure for describing thermodynamic length and dissipation in open quantum systems within the linear response regime.
-Crucially for our practical purpose, the BKM metric corresponds to the Hessian of the potential in the exponential family.
-This mathematical property uniquely simplifies the complex inverse problem of parameter estimation into a highly tractable linear regression (as will be demonstrated in Sec.~\ref{sec:LRE}).
-Attempting to use the SLD metric, on the other hand, would entangle the equations in a highly non-linear optimization problem, making the analytical and numerical extraction of parameters vastly more difficult.
+Crucially for our practical objective, the BKM metric corresponds to the Hessian of the potential in the exponential family.
+This mathematical property uniquely simplifies the complex inverse problem of parameter estimation into a highly tractable linear regression, as will be demonstrated in Sec.~\ref{sec:LRE}.
+Unlike the BKM metric, the SLD metric lacks the algebraic structure required to linearize the inverse problem.
+Therefore, any attempt to use the SLD metric would entangle the equations in a highly non-linear optimization problem, making the analytical and numerical extraction of parameters vastly more difficult.

+We confirmed that our quantum inequality \eqref{eq:general_inequality} generalizes the result by Lacerda et al. \cite{Lacerda}, who extended the speed limits on observables by Garc\'ia-Pintos et al. \cite{Pintos} to general monotone metrics.
+In the single-observable limit, their inequality (28) mathematically coincides with our result when the BKM metric is chosen as the monotone metric.
+However, while their formulation is restricted to a single scalar observable, our multidimensional approach accommodates multiple variables simultaneously and correctly incorporates their cross-correlations through the covariance matrix $\Xi^{-1}$.
+Furthermore, our projection-based derivation explicitly clarifies the algebraic condition under which the inequality saturates into a strict identity, which occurs when the projection residual $\hat{e}$ is zero.
+In contrast, Garc\'ia-Pintos et al. and Lacerda et al. bypass the explicit algebraic conditions for a zero residual, and instead relate the saturation of the dynamic bound to the path action along a geodesic to minimize thermodynamic dissipation.